 Next, Click on Advanced Button > TCP/IP.

 Get the Router IP address, Should be different depends on your Router company.

-If you like this and helpful, don’t miss to share and join us more updates on Facebook, Twitter and Google+ page.
+If you like this and helpful, don’t miss to share and join us more updates on Facebook, and Twitter.